 Mr. Pohlman has been the Executive Director of the Coalition for Nonprofit Housing and Economic Development (CNHED) in the District of Columbia since its formation in 2000.
 His current position follows a 23-year career in the District of Columbia Government, where he served in a number of financial and housing positions including Comptroller, Deputy Director, and Director of the D.C.
 Department of Housing and Community Development, Deputy Mayor for Finance, and Chief Financial Officer of the District of Columbia.
 He has served as a member of the DC Tax Revision Commission, Comprehensive Housing Strategy Task Force and as Chair of the Housing and Community Development Reform Advisory Commission.
-More recently he co-chaired Mayor Gray’s Sustainable Housing and Community Development Transition Working Group and has been appointed by the Mayor to serve on a newly constituted Comprehensive Housing Strategy Task force.
-He is a member of the Board of Directors of Manna, Inc. and serves on the District of Columbia Housing Authority Advisory Committee, BB&T DC CRA Steering Committee and the PNC Community Advisory Committee.
+More recently he co-chaired Mayor Gray’s Sustainable Housing and Community Development Transition Working Group and was appointed by the Mayor to serve on a newly constituted Comprehensive Housing Strategy Task force.
+He is a member of the Board of Directors of Manna, Inc. and serves on the District of Columbia Housing Production Trust Fund Advisory Board, the District of Columbia Housing Authority Advisory Committee, BB&T’s DC CRA Steering Committee and the PNC Community Advisory Committee.
 He holds a Bachelor’s degree in Business Administration from the University of Nebraska and an MBA from George Washington University.

 Development & Communication Director

 Ginger Rumph is responsible for maintaining relationships with existing funders and seeking